Service Preservation from Matching Non-Matching Socks Under Stochastic Loss: Experimental Design

 \section{Experimental Design}

-We adopted a two-stage approach to utilize the proposed model.
-First, we outline a simulation study allowing an \textit{in silico} investigation of a wide range of matching strategies under multiple configurations.
-Second, we conducted a user experiment which serves two purposes - it provides direct evidence for the usability of the proposed method as well as generates the data needed to obtain a realistic setup for the simulations.
+\review{We adopted a combined optimization, simulation, and behavioral evaluation approach.
+First, we solve small finite-horizon instances exactly in order to benchmark the proposed heuristic policies against an optimal policy whenever the state space is tractable.
+Second, we conduct a larger \textit{in silico} simulation study that evaluates interpretable matching strategies under multiple loss, wear, exposure, and preference configurations.
+Third, we conducted a user experiment which serves two purposes: it provides direct evidence for the usability of the proposed method and generates the data needed to obtain realistic behavioral parameters for the simulations.}